nlepage/catption/codelab.md

 ⌨ Finally fill the `Version` field of `cmd`, then execute `go run .` to see the result.

 ## Ch.2: 🎁 Validate args

+Our hello command needs at least one command line argument.

+⌨ Fill the `Args` field of `cmd` with the correct value in order to raise an error if hello receives no arguments.

+Positive
+: The type of `Args` is [`cobra.PositionalArgs`](https://pkg.go.dev/github.com/spf13/cobra?tab=doc#PositionalArgs), which is a function type.
+You could implement your own command-line arguments validator (this is not the goal here).

 ## Ch.2: End